+The following shall be the minimum standards for all MPDs.
+Where deemed necessary, the City Council may impose stricter standards in order to serve the objectives of this Article.

 - a.
-Permitted Uses: All uses allowed by right or by special exception at the time of application within the City, provided that the mix and orientation of developments is approved by the City Council subsequent to recommendation by the City Plan Commission. - b.
-Development Standards: The following shall be the minimum standards for all MPDs.
-Where deemed necessary, the City Council may impose stricter standards in order to serve the objectives of this Section. - 1.
-Frontage & Setbacks: Requirements for frontage and setbacks within the site shall be determined by the City Council subsequent to City Plan Commission recommendation with the following stipulation: The front yard requirements of the underlying zone shall apply where the boundary of the proposed MPD abuts an existing public street or any street intended to be dedicated to the City.
-These restrictions shall not apply to an existing public street where the developer can secure City approval to abandon said street prior to construction of the phase(s) or section(s) within which the street is located. - 2.
+Frontage and Setbacks: Requirements for frontage and setbacks within the site shall be determined by the City Council subsequent to Planning Commission recommendation with the following stipulation: The front yard requirements of the underlying zone shall apply where the boundary of the proposed MPD abuts an existing public street or any street intended to be dedicated to the City.
+These restrictions shall not apply to an existing public street where the developer can secure City approval to abandon said street prior to construction of the phase(s) or section(s) within which the street is located. - b.
 Minimum Lot Requirements: An individual lot for each structure is not required, but may be provided at the developer's option.
 There is no minimum area requirement and lot boundaries may coincide with structure boundaries.
-If individual lots are provided, there shall be no requirement that the lot front on a street except as provided for above. - 3.
-Maximum Coverage: Maximum coverage for all MPDs shall be 60% with the following exception: - a.
-Areas designated on the Final Overall District Plan for single-family dwelling units shall be limited to 35% maximum lot coverage. - b.
+If individual lots are provided, there shall be no requirement that the lot front on a street except as provided for above. - Maximum Coverage: Maximum coverage for all MPDs shall be 60% with the following exception: - Areas designated on the Final Overall District Plan for single family dwelling units shall be limited to 35% maximum lot coverage. - 2.
 Density shall be approved or rejected on the basis of intensity of uses expressed by floor area ratios (FAR).
 The relationship between uses and overall area ratio allowable shall be related to the character of the proposal and its impact on the surrounding environment and City facilities.
-The City Council, subsequent to City Plan Commission recommendation, shall have the right to impose density limitations.
-In all cases, the burden of proof shall be on the Applicant to show that existing or proposed facilities can support the requested additional impact of the proposed development.
+The City Council, subsequent to Planning Commission recommendation, shall have the right to impose density limitations.
+In all cases, the burden of proof shall be on the applicant to show that existing or proposed facilities can support the requested additional impact of the proposed development.